ainaimi/IMCS/syllabus.md

 This is an applied course.
 By the end of the course, students will be able to implement their own Monte Carlo simulation to estimate bias, mean squared error, confidence interval coverage, and other statistics for an estimator of their choice.

 ## PRE-REQUISITES

 This course will build on basic and intermediate analytic methods and causal inference concepts covered in [EPI 545](https://sph.emory.edu/academics/courses/epi-courses/index.html), [EPI 560](https://sph.emory.edu/academics/courses/epi-courses/index.html) and [EPI 760](https://sph.emory.edu/academics/courses/epi-courses/index.html).

-Necessary skills and concept include: reading data into R, basic data cleaning in R (e.g., subsetting data, finding missing values, merging data), operating on data.frames (e.g., changing column names, row names, summarizing rows/columns of data using simple statistics), basic graphics (e.g., plot or ggplot2), marginal standardization (g computation, parametric g formula), inverse probability weighting, basic causal estimands (average treatment effect, effect of treatment on the treated), and identifiability.
+Necessary skills and concept include: reading data into R, basic data cleaning in R (e.g., subsetting data, finding missing values, merging data), operating on data frames (e.g., changing column names, row names, summarizing rows/columns of data using simple statistics), basic graphics (e.g., plot or ggplot2), marginal standardization (g computation, parametric g formula), inverse probability weighting, basic causal estimands (average treatment effect, effect of treatment on the treated), and identifiability.
+Writing functions in R, using loops, and using the apply family of functions will be reviewed in the course.

 ## COURSE LEARNING OBJECTIVES

-* Understand the basic causal roadmap of picking a suitable estimand and estimator for a given research question.
+* Understand how different distributions and regression models lead to simulated data
+* Understand key distributions in R, and how to use R functions to simulate and analyze data
-* Understand the curse of dimensionality and bias-variance tradeoffs.
+* Understand how to define an estimand of choice, and identify it's true value
-* Understand why a double-robust estimator mitigates problems introduced by the curse of dimensionality.
-* Understand the difference between TMLE and AIPW.
-* Understand how stacking (SuperLearner) combines several machine learning algorithms into a single meta-algorithm.
-* Deploy stacking in R using the `SuperLearner` and `sl3` packaages.
-* Deploy TMLE and AIPW in R using the `tmle`, `tmle3` and `AIPW` packages.
+* Evaluate key measures such as bias, mean squared error, efficiency, and confidence interval coverage
+* Know how simulations are limited and why

 ## ATTENDANCE POLICY